< Browse to Previous Essay | Browse to Next Essay >

 Higher Education and Nurse’s Training

-At Arizona’s Phoenix College, Prentice says she was transformed as a student.
+At Arizona’s Phoenix College, Prentice said she was transformed as a student.
 “I was always a good student, but all of a sudden, my head came together.
 I grew up.”
 This was in the mid-1940s, in the early days of what were then called “junior colleges.”
 Prentice’s experience inspired her advocacy for two-year community colleges that would endure throughout her professional and political lives.

 After a year at Youngstown University in Ohio, in 1950 she enrolled at Phoenix’s St. Joseph's Hospital School of Nursing in Phoenix.
 She finished the program as a registered nurse in 1954.
 She was later to attend the University of Washington in sociology.